 Cambridge University and the Cambridge College offer an extensive portfolio of academic venues, which can be hired for all kinds of functions.
-Conference Cambridge is the University's official, free venue-finidng service for further information visit website
+Conference Cambridge is the University’s official, free venue-finidng service for further information visit the Conference Cambridge website

 Cambridge Bike Tours

-Truly the best way to explore this beautiful and fascinating city, which is famous for cycling.Get off the beaten track and discover hidden gems with our knowledgable guide for further information visit website
+Truly the best way to explore this beautiful and fascinating city, which is famous for cycling.Get off the beaten track and discover hidden gems with our knowledgeable guide for further information visit the Cambridge Bike Tours website

 Staying in Cambridge for a few days?
 It´s worth visiting some of the nearby towns.

 Visit the Suffolk town of Newmarket, about 14 miles east of Cambridge and the world renowned home of horse racing.
 Enjoy a day or evening at the races, visit the horseracing museum or watch the horses gallop on the heathland surrounding the town.

 Further to the east is Bury St Edmunds, an ancient market town with 12th C. Abbey ruins, award-winning gardens and historic streets bustling with shops, restaurants and cafés.